 Medicinal Use of Gunja/Ratti (Abrus precatorius)

-Blisters in mouths, mouth sores, bad breath, hoarseness of voice, bronchial constrictions
+Blisters in the mouths, mouth sores, bad breath, hoarseness of voice, bronchial constrictions

 Chew few leaves.